 Splank! is printed at A4 (210 x 297), so any artwork supplied should be, roughly, in those proportions.
 Artwork may be resized slightly to fit if necessary.
 If your strip is intended to be printed full page, without a border, please allow a minimum of a 3mm bleed on all sides and let me know in advance.

-Stories are accepted from anyone with an interest, from seasoned professionals to keen youngsters.
-And it's the spirit of the old comics I'm after, not the style.
+Stories are accepted from seasoned professionals to keen youngsters.
+And it's the spirit of the old comics I'm after, not the style or the content.

 Contact address is Splank@Boxofrainmag.co.uk